Londoners vow to defend themselves against rioters

 He later told Reuters he was not a vigilante.
 "It's just about being on the streets, it's not about running battles, it's just being here.
 It's exercising our right to walk the streets."

-The English Defense League, which protests against "radical Islamism" and critics say is a far-right group attracting soccer hooligans, said it was taking action to "safeguard" local communities and its members were organizing themselves in London and other English cities.
+The English Defence League, which protests against "radical Islamism" and critics say is a far-right group attracting soccer hooligans, said it was taking action to "safeguard" local communities and its members were organising themselves in London and other English cities.

 "We are hoping to safeguard local businesses through a strong physical presence, and discourage trouble-makers from gathering in our town and city centres," the EDL said in a statement.